 \item[(c)] In Section~\ref{sec:analysis_of_biased_GD} we analyze compressed GD in the $n=1$ case for compressors belonging to all three classes under smoothness and strong convexity assumption.
 Our theorems generalize existing results which hold for unbiased operators in a tight manner, and also recover the rate of GD in this regime.
 Our linear convergence results are summarized in Table~\ref{table:iter_complexity}.

 \item[(d)] We ask the question: do biased compressors outperform their unbiased counterparts in theory, and by how much?
-We answer this question by studying the performance of several compressors under various synthetic and empirical statistical assumptions on the distribution of the entries of gradient vectors which need to be compressed.
-We quantify the gains of the Top-$k$ sparsifier when compared against the unbiased Rand-$k$ sparsifier, for example (see Section~\ref{sec:stat}).
+We answer this question by studying the performance of compressors under various synthetic and empirical statistical assumptions on the distribution of the entries of gradient vectors which need to be compressed.
+Particularly, we quantify the gains of the Top-$k$ sparsifier when compared against the unbiased Rand-$k$ sparsifier in Section~\ref{sec:stat}.

 \item[(e)] Finally, we study the important $n>1$ setting in Section~\ref{sec:distributed} and argue by giving a counterexample that a naive application of biased compression to distributed GD might diverge.
-We then design a new distributed SGD method equipped with an error-feedback mechanism which can provably handle biased compressors.
+We then show that distributed SGD method equipped with an error-feedback mechanism \citep{stich2019} provably handles biased compressors.
 In our main result (Theorem~\ref{thm:sparsified}; also see Table~\ref{table:distributed_thm}) we consider three learning schedules and iterate averaging schemes to provide three distinct convergence rates.
-Our method is the first distributed gradient-type method which provably converges for biased compressors, and we thus solve a major open problem in the literature.
+Our analysis provides the first convergence guarantee for distributed gradient-type method which provably converges for biased compressors, and we thus solve a major open problem in the literature.

 \end{itemize}